 Music Education Degree

-The Master of Music Education builds upon the field experience of current teachers and educational professionals, transforming teachers who love music into music education specialists.
+The Master of Music Education degree builds upon the field experience of current teachers and educational professionals, transforming teachers who love music into music education specialists.
 This music education degree melds rigorous academic standards with practical classroom skills that translate into innovative K-12 programs in both private and public school settings.
 Equipping educators with the adaptability and commitment needed for the classroom, program requirements include core academic and music courses, and specialization in either choral or instrumental conducting.

 - Broad core of classes that address issues relevant to both instrumental and choral music education